mindscan-de/BrightFlux/README.md

 as well.
 Text based logs have one important shortcomming -- they can be shown in a text editor.
 Editors are good for editing - but they often aren't the best thing if you work basically readonly on the files.

+## Not fit for anything (YET)

+I'm currently in the process figuring out, what can be implemented as fast as posible for some kind of MVP.
+I think a very simple working pipeline from a simple csv file to an annotated log analysis project file, would be nice to have.

+Currently you would underwhelmed by forking this project.

 ## Planned Features

 Some of the planned features are: